Unit Guide for Daily Warm-Ups

 Week 2

-• Tuesday: How were leaders different?
+• Tuesday: How did different leaders approach civil rights?

-• Wednesday: What problems remained?
+• Wednesday: What problems still remained after major reforms?

 Unit 13: Modern America and the 21st Century